Communication # 8: November, 2020

 CEEL continues to provide Education and Research Supports for ELs during COVID-19.
-This is the sixth publication in our Communication series based on CEEL's research- based Equitable Distance Learning for English Learners Design Principles (versión en español).
+This is the eighth publication in our Communication series based on CEEL’s research-based Equitable Distance Learning for English Learners Design Principles (versión en español).

-Voices from the Field - highlighting educators' commendable and intense efforts to serve English Learners and Dual Language Learners in virtual learning spaces during these unprecedented times;
+- Voices from the Field - highlighting educators’ commendable and steadfast efforts to serve English Learners and Dual Language Learners in virtual learning spaces during these unprecedented times;

-Resources and Research - curated resources focused on ELs/DLLs across a variety of topics such as social and emotional learning, highlights of best practices for distance learning, instructional materials, and professional learning in virtual spaces, and family-school partnerships.
+- Resources and Research -curated resources focused on ELs/DLLs across a variety of topics such as social and emotional learning, highlights of best practices for distance learning, instructional materials, professional learning in virtual spaces, leadership, and family-school partnerships.

-A Voice from the Field – Charlene Fried
+A Voice from the Field – Vanessa Lopez

 To view the extended version of Voices of the field click here.

-To access the Distance Learning for resources for ELs/DLLs: Designated English Language Development for English Learners at the Secondary Level click here.
+To access the Distance Learning for resources for English Learners and SPED click here.